liuyug/homedns/README.rst

 #.
 Support Adblock RUlE.
 Filter the request by rule and forward it to upstream DNS server.
 #.
 Local "hosts" file, resolve domain name by hosts content.
 #.
 Support non-standard DNS port, default 53
 #.
-Support DNS-over-HTTPS with google protocol
+Support DNS-over-HTTPS with protocol google and IETF

 hosts rules
 ============